Jimmy Jerkens

-James A. Jerkens (born January 24, 1959 in Bay Shore, New York) is an American Thoroughbred horse trainer.
+James A. Jerkens (born January 24, 1959, in Bay Shore, New York) is an American Thoroughbred horse trainer currently training in Saudi Arabia.
 His father, U.S. Racing Hall of Fame inductee H. Allen Jerkens, and brother, Steve Jerkens, are also trainers.

 Background

 Jerkens father, H. Allen Jerkens, was a prominent New-York based trainer whose nickname in the press was "the Giant Killer" as he was best known for training horses who pulled off major upsets.
 The elder Jerkens, who was inducted into the Hall of Fame in 1975, died in 2015.
 His first wife and Jimmy Jerkens mother, Ann, died in 1986.
 The younger Jerkens has three siblings, Steven (also a trainer), Allen, and Julie.

 Jerkens started learning horsemanship from his father at the age of 11, working part-time mucking out stalls and acting as a hot walker.
 In 1973, he was watching from the backstretch at Saratoga when his father's horse Onion upset Secretariat in the Whitney Handicap.
-In 1977, he graduated from Walt Whitman High School in Huntington Station, New York and became an assistant trainer to his father.
+In 1977, he graduated from Walt Whitman High School in Huntington Station, New York, and became an assistant trainer to his father.
 In 1997, the elder Jerkens suggested he start his own stable with a few horses from a longtime client.

 Jerkens divorced his first wife in 1997, then married his current wife Shirley in July 2008.
 They were originally high school sweethearts but parted ways after several years.
 Shirley was also previously married and has two children, Henry and Fredericka.
 Shirley is a pediatric physical therapist and has been involved with horses for many years.